 We currently rent 7,836 square feet of space in Tirat Carmel, Israel.
 This facility is used for office space as well as laboratories for product development.
-We entered the lease on January 2015, and the lease was for a period of five-years.
-Annual rent is \$82 thousand per year.
-The lease was set to expire on December 31, 2019.
-In July 2019, we exercised the option to extend the lease expiration to December 31, 2022.
-We entered into a new tenancy contract with the facility for a period of twelve months from January 1, 2023 to December 31, 2023.
-Rent is approximately \$192 thousand for the twelve months
+We entered into a new tenancy contract with the facility for a period of twelve months from January 1, 2024 to December 31, 2024.
+Rent is approximately \$0.2 million for the twelve months.

 On April 13, 2017, we entered into a lease for a facility in Fort Lauderdale, Florida, which we began occupying in October 2017.
 On December 20, 2017, we entered into a lease amendment upon remeasurement of the lease space.
 The facility currently consists of 4,554 square feet, which increased to 6,496 square feet by the second year of the lease.
 The term runs for seven years and two months from September 2017.
-Annual base rent was amended to \$159\$ thousand per year, subject to annual increases of 2.75%.
+Annual base rent was amended to \$159 thousand per year, subject to annual increases of 2.75%.
 This facility is used for office space as well as laboratories for both quality assurance and product development.
-In January 2020, the Company entered into a license agreement (the "Shared Space Agreement") with Orchestra BioMed, Inc. (OBIO), formerly a greater than 5% holder of the Company's common stock and entity in which David Hochman, the Chairman of the Company's board of directors, serves as the Chairman of the board of directors and Chief Executive Officer, and Darren Sherman, a member of the Company's board of directors and as President and Chief Operating Officer.
+In January 2020, the Company entered into a license agreement (the "Shared Space Agreement") with Orchestra BioMed, Inc. (OBIO), formerly a greater than 5% holder of the Company's common stock.
 Pursuant to the Shared Space Agreement, the Company granted a license to OBIO for the use of portions of the office space not being used by the Company in the Company's leased facility in Fort Lauderdale, Florida (the "Premises"), and a proportionate share of common areas of such Premises, which previously covered approximately 35% of the Premises and was to expand incrementally to approximately 60 to 70% of the Premises by September 2024.
 In May 2022, the Company entered into an amendment to the Shared Space Agreement.
-Pursuant to the amendment, the area covered by the Shared Space Agreement was expanded to 95% of the premises and the aggregate license fees will generally range from approximately \$212 thousand to approximately \$270 thousand in any given calendar year during the term of the Shared Space Agreement until the termination of the lease in November 2024.
+Pursuant to the amendment, the area covered by the Shared Space Agreement was expanded to 95% of the premises and the aggregate license fees will generally range from Approximately \$212 thousand to approximately \$270 thousand in any given calendar year during the term of the Shared Space Agreement until the termination of the lease in November 2024.